-A third project is a book in the New Institutionalism in American Politics series, on W. W. Norton Press, edited by Kenneth A. Shepsle.
+A second project is a book in the New Institutionalism in American Politics series, on W. W. Norton Press, edited by Kenneth A. Shepsle.
 The book is entitled Analyzing Parties, which will stand alongside other books in the series like Analyzing Congress (by Charles Stewart of MIT), Analyzing Policy (by Michael Munger of Duke University), Analyzing Interest Groups (by Scott Ainsworth of the University of Georgia), and Analyzing Elections (by Rebecca Morton of NYU).
 Here is a general outline of the chapters.

-Finally, a fourth project deals with the subject of party effects and the American Civil War, which is an extension of some of my early articles-based research.
+Finally, a third project deals with the subject of party effects and the American Civil War, which is an extension of some of my early articles-based research.
 This is on the back burner right now, while I finish other projects, but the book will be entitled Investigating the Effects of Party: Congressional Politics and the American Civil War.
 It will tackle the question that has vexed the Congress literature over the last decade and a half: do parties matter in the internal politics of Congress?
 I will argue that Civil War politics provides a perfect natural experiment to test for party effects, because the Confederacy was nearly identical to the United States in all institutional facets, except that a strong two-party system flourished in the U.S. while a party system did not exist in the Confederacy.
 Thus, the effects of party on congressional decision making can be isolated and assessed.
 In addition to revisiting some of my earlier work on the subject, I will conduct a new set of analyses and develop some comprehensive case studies.
 Here is a general outline of the chapters.